 Measure local temperature and humidity.
 This information can be read from the analog co-processor shield kit using I2C (see I2C exercises in the peripherals chapter).

+Display the temperature and humidity on the OLED screen.

-You will connect to a provided MQTT broker:
+Connect to a provided MQTT broker:

 amk6m51qrxr2u.iot.us-east-1.amazonaws.com